maptiler/maptiler-geocoding-control/README.md

 - `zoom`: `number` - On geocoded result what zoom level should the map animate to when a bbox isn't found in the response.
 If a bbox is found the map will fit to the bbox.
 Default `16`.
 - `flyTo`: `boolean | (FlyToOptions & FitBoundsOptions)` - If `false`, animating the map to a selected result is disabled.
 If `true`, animating the map will use the default animation parameters.
 If an object, it will be passed as options to the map `flyTo` or `fitBounds` method providing control over the animation of the transition.
 Default `true`.
 - `collapsed`: `boolean` - If `true`, the geocoder control will collapse until hovered or in focus.
 Default `false`.
+- `clearOnBlur`: `boolean` - If true, the geocoder control will clear its value when the input blurs.
+Default `false`.
+- `filter`: `(feature: Feature) => boolean` - A function which accepts a Feature in the Carmen GeoJSON format to filter out results from the Geocoding API response before they are included in the suggestions list.
+Return true to keep the item, false otherwise.

 ## Building